bmaunde/guidelines/README.md.md

 Suggestions are welcome.
 If you have any suggestions or comments or corrections, please get in touch or speak to any member of the knowledge base working group

 # Contributors
 The following are all the contributors, in no particular order.
-You can be one of them
+To add your name, please contribute.

+ - Brian
+ - Jerry
+ - Smalto
+ - Sylvester
+ - Lungile
+ - Thabiso
+ - Muziwakhe
+ - Tshanduko
+ - Tha

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMjAxMDAwMjcsLTE5MjM2NjI2NzddfQ
+eyJoaXN0b3J5IjpbLTE2NjU2MTEyOTIsLTE5MjM2NjI2NzddfQ
 ==
 -->